HomeHow To GuidesLawn Mower Surging

 3) “Clogged” Lawnmower Gas Cap

 Most people are unaware that the fuel tank “cap” has a small hole on the top, which allows air to enter the gas tank and create back pressure.
-This air pressure helps deliver fuel to the carburetor and run correctly.
+This air pressure helps deliver fuel to the carburetor and ensure it runs correctly.

-Sometimes, the gas cap hole is clogged with dirt or debris when a lawnmower surges up and down.
-Not to sound too redundant, lawnmower engines need a steady flow of fuel delivered from the gas tank to the carburetor to perform as designed.
-Use the two steps below to make sure the gas cap is not clogged:
+When a lawnmower surges up and down, the gas cap hole is sometimes clogged with dirt or debris.
+To avoid sounding too redundant, lawnmower engines need a steady fuel flow delivered from the gas tank to the carburetor to perform as designed.

 How To Repair Clogged Lawnmower Gas Cap

-The lawnmower carburetor is designed to operate with controlled air intake.
+The lawnmower carburetor is designed to operate with controlled Air Intake.
 If you have leaks in your air intake – the carburetor and, therefore, the engine – will not run smoothly.
-Try these five steps, which require minimum tools, to inspect your lawnmower for vacuum leaks:

-• Check vacuum hoses for cracks, holes, or loose hose clamps, and fix or replace as needed.
+- Check the vacuum hose for cracks, holes, or loose hose clamps, and fix or replace them.

-• Check the condition of the Carburetor Gasket – Replace if needed.
+- Check the condition of the Carburetor Gasket – Replace it if needed.

 5) “Bad” Lawnmower Spark Plug